Docs

 External Stylesheets

-Stylesheets can be loaded from outside the application by URL using the same @import directive.
+Stylesheets can be loaded from outside the application by a URL using the same @import directive.
 This can be used, for example, to load font-face declarations or color palettes from outside the application.

 @import url('https://example.com/some-external-styles.css');